nf-osi/usagereports/notes.md

-### Intro
+### Notes

-This is a document outlining what we might wish to answer in a usage report, written in the form of user stories.
+This is a document outlining what we might wish to answer in a usage report, written in the form of funder user stories.
-Questions range from able to be easily answered **with data from the platform** to not answerable at all.
+Given **data from the platform**, questions range from being easily answerable to not answerable at all.
+Important but less feasible questions should be documented here in case future changes make them more tractable.
-Topics that are currently not feasible but important can lead to thinking about what/how other data can be collected.
+These questions might also lead to suggestions for what/how other data should be better collected.

 ### Rubric
 Importance: